Fair Game Annual Conference 2026

 3. Diversity stream: Homophobia in football

-4. Finance stream: The problem with parachute payments
+4. Finance stream: The problem with football distribution

 5. Community stream: The social impact of football